Carbapenem-resistant enterobacteriaceae: Transfer between bacteria

 Gram-negative bacteria can develop and transfer β-lactam resistance (including carbapenem resistance) in many ways.
 They can generate new extended-spectrum β-lactamases (ESBL) from the existing spectrum of plasmid-mediated β-lactamases through amino acid substitution.
 They can acquire genes encoding ESBL from environmental bacteria.
 They can increase the expression of chromosome-encoded β-lactamase genes (bla genes) due to regulatory gene and promoter sequence modifications.
 They can mobilize bla genes through integrons or horizontal transfer of genomic islands into other gram-negative species and strains.
 They can disseminate plasmid-mediated carbapenemases.
 Finally, they can lower or even inhibit the expression of porin genes.

 Three major classes of enzymes are involved in carbapenem resistance: class A carbapenemases, class B metallo-β-lactamases (MBL), and class D β-lactamases (OXA).
 The four known groups of class A carbapenemases are: SME (three types associated with S. marcescens), IMI (present in E. cloacae), GES (16 variants thus far found in P. aeruginosa predominantly but also found in K. pneumoniae and E. coli), and KPC (10 types of K. pneumoniae carbapenemase).
 At the UVA Medical Center, a transfer mechanism of KPC-dependent carbapenem resistance was discovered in the transmission of a plasmid carrying the transposon (Tn4401), which contains the KPC gene (bla_{KPC}), to several bacteria including Enterobacter cloacae, Klebsiella oxytoca, E. coli, and Citrobacter freundii.
 The class B metallo-β-lactamases (MBLs) are found largely in gram-negative bacteria and environmental bacteria.
 The subclasses of MBL enzymes are B1, B2, and B3.
 MBLs have diverse enzymatic functions and have the ability to hydrolyze β-lactam antibiotics.
 The class D β-lactamases (OXA), which hydrolyze oxacillin, provide a good example of the variety of mechanisms that can be used to transfer resistance.
 The bla_{OXA} genes which encode OXA β-lactamases are found on both chromosomes and plasmids, and they have their natural reservoir in environmental bacteria and deep-sea microflora.
 Insertions in the vicinity of these genes have been shown to increase the strength of their promoters and increase resistance.
 Because of these characteristics, a wide geographic dissemination of OXA carbapenemase resistance in particular has occurred.

 The facilitated spread of carbapenem resistance appears to have multiple origins and repeated introduction into the UK of bacteria with the bla_{OXA-48} gene via horizontal transfer of similar plasmids to pOXA-48a.
-A recent study in the UK examined 26 isolates of Enterobacteriaceae consisting of a diverse set of sequence types (ST) of K. pneumoniae, E. coli, and Enterobacter cloacae producing OXA-48-like carbapenemases.
-Their findings included: